chainreactionmfg/confing/README.md

 ## Contributing
-Anyone can help make this project better - read [CONTRIBUTION][CONTRIBUTION.md] to get started!
+Anyone can help make this project better - read [CONTRIBUTION](CONTRIBUTION.md) to get started!

 ## License
-MIT.
+Apache 2.0.
 See the [LICENSE](LICENSE) file for more details.